volkancirik/sprml13-word-embeddings/README.md

 sprml13-word-embeddings
 =======================

-This repository contains word embeddings generated using [1] and for a work [2] of the Shared Task of SPRML 2013
+This repository contains word embeddings generated using [1] for a work [2] of the Shared Task of SPRML 2013.

 - use german2.embeddings for better coverage. german.embeddings are
 used in the SPRML'13 Shared Task submission.